byomkesh99/terraform-beginner/README.md

 If you do only "terraform apply" i.e. shortcut then this will do "terraform plan -out file; terraform apply file; rm file".
 You will not going to know the the type of changes happened and the changes you apply recently.

+If you do only "terraform apply" i.e. use this shortcut then it will apply like "terraform plan -out file; terraform apply file; rm file".
+You will not going to know the the type of changes you apply or last hostory of changes.

+*** DO NOT *** Apply "terraform destroy" directly in the Production, it will destroy/terminate all the resources in your Infrastructure.

+### Variables in Terraform:

+* Everything in one file is not great.
+* Use variables to *Hide Secret*
+  * Your AWS credential should not be in the git repository.
+  * so that variables mentioned in the files should not be committed in the git repo.
+* Use variables for elements that *might change*
+  * AMI's are different per region.
+* Use variables to make it yourself easier to re-use terraform file.